 2016.12.10 The second cohort of MS students participating in the US-Pakistan Center for Advanced Studies in Energy (USPCASE)—Mehwish, Qudsia, Farah, Asad, and Waqar—completed their semester-long internship in the Holman Group and, following a rousing game of cricket, boarded a flight to head home.

 Ngoni Mugwisi earns Rhodes Scholarship!

-2016.12.09 Ngoni Mugwisi, a senior who is writing his Barrett Honors thesis in the Holman Research Group on cost models for tandem solar cells, earned a Rhodes Scholarship and will begin his graduate studies at Oxford next fall. [link to the article]
+2016.12.09 Ngoni Mugwisi, a senior who is writing his Barrett Honors thesis in the Holman Research Group on cost models for tandem solar cells, earned a Rhodes Scholarship and will begin his graduate studies at Oxford next fall.
+[Article]

 Team Heliovation wins best-senior-design-project award